Annuities in Retirement: Pros and Cons of Annuities

 Guaranteed lifetime income

-There are several ways to save for your retirement, but only one can truly guarantee retirement income for the rest of your life.
 An annuity can help remove the worry about outspending your savings in retirement by providing a guaranteed income stream regardless of market performance.
-Also, with a life contingent option, you can’t outlive the guaranteed payments.
+Some annuities may offer a life contingent option, which can help ensure you won't outlive the guaranteed payments.

 Tax-deferred growth

-You may not be sure of when, but you know you want to retire comfortably.
-If you’re already in retirement, you know you don’t want to run out of money.
 From deferred annuities to immediate, there are different annuity options to suit your needs.
-For a deferred annuity, you can chose to take some or all of your account in ad-hoc withdrawals, instead of taking income overtime with fixed payments.
+With a deferred annuity, you can choose to take some or all of your account earnings in ad-hoc withdrawals, instead of receiving income over time with fixed payments.
+An immediate annuity will start making payments within the first year or as soon as 30 days.

 Death benefits and legacy considerations

-You can customize your annuity to leave a legacy for your family after your death.
-Your beneficiaries will be able to receive regular payments or a lump-sum payment from your annuity based on the terms of your contract.
-You’re not limited to family; you can also leave your money to a charity or nonprofit organization
+Similar to life insurance coverage, annuities also allow you to leave a legacy for your family after your death.
+Your beneficiaries will be able to receive regular payments or a lump sum payment from your annuity based on the terms of your contract.
+You’re not limited to family; you can also leave your money to a charity or nonprofit organization.

 Cons of annuities